-While there is a place - and an important one - in upskilling early detection/brief intervention such as "S-Check" through primary care, this is only going to be effective if there are adequate numbers of specialist stimulant treatment places to refer people to who need treatment.
+While there is a place - and an important one - in upskilling early detection/brief intervention such as "S-Check" through primary care, this is only going to be effective if there are adequate numbers of specialist stimulant treatment places to refer people to who need St Vincent's Health Australia - National Ice Taskforce Submission treatment.
 There should be both specialist stimulant treatment programs (to take a leadership and training role), as well as, increased numbers of stimulant treatment places in all drug and alcohol services around the country.